 There are probably a bazillion chocolate chip cookie recipes wandering around on the Internet, so it’s hard to imagine that *one* could be the best.
 And of course, I haven’t tried all of the others.
 But my friends and family have loved this chocolate chip cookie recipe for years and the reason is that they are really, really good—and in my opinion, THE BEST.
 These gooey chocolate chip cookies are full of rich chocolate, brown sugar and vanilla and they’re big and have just the right amount of crispiness around the edge and soft, gooey chocolate in the middle, like my Easy Skillet Chocolate Chip Cookie Pie.
-There’s just something about a chocolate chip cookie.
+There’s just something about a perfect chocolate chip cookie.
 It’s the ultimate, feel-good, smile-inducing, pick-me-up, comforting, tummy-rubbing food.

 It starts with the smell.
 You walk into the kitchen and smell chocolate mixed with the smell of buttery cookie and you know, you just know that your mouth is about to taste whatever’s causing that smell…and then The Taste…chocolate, sweet and yet not too sweet…butter…and the magical mix of brown sugar, eggs and flour with the secret flavor that brings it all together…then you wipe that little drop of melted chocolate from the corner of your mouth and you giggle, because really, doesn’t eating a chocolate chip cookie and having melted chocolate on the corner of your mouth make you just want to…giggle?